-The online UW Master of Science in Applied Biotechnology is a partnership of UW Extended Campus and seven University of Wisconsin campuses: UW-Green Bay, UW-Madison, UW-Oshkosh, UW-Parkside, UW-Platteville, UW-Stevens Point, and UW-Whitewater.
+The online Applied Biotechnology master’s and certificate programs are a partnership of UW Extended Campus and seven University of Wisconsin campuses: UW-Green Bay, UW-Madison, UW-Oshkosh, UW-Parkside, UW-Platteville, UW-Stevens Point, and UW-Whitewater.
 Our multi-campus partnership means you’ll learn from distinguished faculty across the UW System with diverse, interdisciplinary expertise and strong connections to the industry.

 Although you will take courses taught by faculty from all seven partner campuses, you will apply to a “home” campus.
 Your home campus is the institution from which you will receive financial aid (if you qualify), advising, career services, and your diploma.
 Your choice of a home campus is a matter of personal preference unless you live near one of these institutions and wish to take advantage of on-campus resources once you become an enrolled student.

 To learn more about this campus partner, explore the UW-Madison campus website.

 The Department of Cell and Regenerative Biology in the School of Medicine and Public Health is the academic home for the Master of Science in Applied Biotechnology degree at UW-Madison.

 UW Master of Science in Applied Biotechnology program and how to apply, visit the Application and Admission page.
 To learn more about graduate student admissions at UW-Madison, visit the UW-Madison Graduate Admissions Office.

 Certificate in Applied Bioinformatics program and how to apply, visit the How to Apply page.
 To learn more about applying to UW-Madison as a University Special student, visit the UW-Madison Adult Career and Special Student Services.